Regaining Independence with an Artificial Hand

 What are the Benefits of an Artificial Hand?

-- Restores Functionality: An artificial hand for handicapped is important because it helps a person carry out simple tasks such as grasping an object, typing, preparing food, etc.
+- Restores Functionality: An artificial hand for person with a disability is important because it helps a person carry out simple tasks such as grasping an object, typing, preparing food, etc.

 - Improves Independence: A significant benefit is that users can accomplish activities independently without much help.